mr4tt/bartalysis/README.md

 python backend/gtfs-rt/proto.py
 ```

+Ensure the gtfs_realtime_pb2.py file is located in the gtfs-rt directory.
 This is required to pull data from GTFS-RT.

 ### Build the Database